Jôf Fuart via Gola Nord Ovest

 Pre-summit with Madonna and cross as seen from the main peak.
 That's it, Jôf Fuart is yours!

-First section of Gola Nord Est are nasty, slippery and with injury potential for these below us.
+The first sections of Gola Nord Est are nasty, slippery, and with injury potential for those below us.

 Eventually the rocks gets better and we need to use our hands.
 Don't miss this chimney when down-climbing (I did).

-Entering the actual gorge means to walk to on ledges and use a bit of wires.
+Entering the actual gorge means walking on ledges and using a bit of wires.

 These are also present inside the gorge.
 Here the rock quality is satisfying.

-Wires lead us to a narrow chimney with wooden steps as aides.
+Wires lead us to a narrow chimney with wooden steps as aids.

 Doesn't look like it but getting down here is a bit challenging, lots of bodywork.